Generic selectors

 • Care Level: Easy

-Fancy Guppies, a breed of brilliantly colored fish, can be kept alongside African Dwarf Frogs in an aquarium.
-With males displaying more vivid colors than females, these live bearers require water temperatures between 72-82°F and pH levels from 6.8 to 7.8 for optimal health – making them ideal tank mates for your dwarf frogs due to their peaceful nature!
+Fancy Guppies, a breed of brilliantly colored fish, is kept alongside African Dwarf Frogs in an aquarium.
+With males displaying more vivid colors than females, these live bearers require water temperatures between 72-82°F and pH levels from 6.8 to 7.8 for optimal health.
+Making them ideal tank mates for your dwarf frogs due to their peaceful nature!

 As a word of caution with any livebearer, they reproduce rapidly.
 Actively monitor the number of Fancy Guppy individuals you have so that no overcrowding takes place within your aquascape ecosystem!